rockstor/rockstor-doc/contribute_documentation.rst

 **rockstor-core**, as we follow the same fork and pull request model.
 We’ll assume you have basic proficiency with Git and are familiar with using a texteditor or IDE of your choice.
 Emacs, Vim, Eclipse and PyCharm are some recommendations.
+Or you may be able to use an online such as https://livesphinx.herokuapp.com/.
 We’ll further assume that you have your laptop ready with git and an editor installed.
 Since we rely on github services, you need to create a profile on github.com.